SophieDeBenedetto/action-cable-blog-post/README.md

 Now that we have a basic understanding of how Action Cable works, we'll build out a basic chatting application in Rails 5, taking a closer look at how Action Cable behaves along the way.

-## Building a Chat with Action Cable
+## Building a Chat App with Action Cable

 ### Getting Started: Application Architecture